LaunchCodeEducation/lchs/src/chapters/flask-intro/form-template.rst

 ==============

 In our first Flask app, we simply returned a string to display on a webpage.
-By including HTML tags, we can provide some structure for the content.
+By including HTML tags, we provided some structure for the content.
 However, this is inefficient.
 Even for simple webpages, properly formatting the strings becomes tedious, and avoiding errors is difficult.
+Since every page needs its own string, adding these to our Python functions clutters up our code and makes our program harder to debug.
+A better approach is to put all of the HTML in a separate file.

+This idea lets us separate the *logic* of our application (the Python code) from the *view* (what the user sees in their browser).

 Why reinvent the wheel?
-We already learned how to create quality webpages using ``.html`` and ``.css`` files.
+We already learned how to create nice webpages using HTML and CSS, so we can build those files and include them in our project.

-Adding long, triple-quoted strings to our Python functions really isn't a good idea.
-Every page in our website needs its own string.
-Adding all of these would clutter up our code and make our program harder to debug.
-A better approach is to keep the HTML in a separate file.
-Instead of returning a string, each Python function points to a specific ``.html`` file.
+Instead of returning a string, we have each Python function point to a specific ``.html`` file.
 Flask sends that file to the browser, which *renders* the webpage we want.

-This idea lets us separate the *logic* of our application (Python code) from the *view* (what the user sees in their browser).

 What are Templates?
 -------------------